Trying to work out where to stay on Jeju Island in South Korea? Here are the top areas and hotels for you to check out when you’re planning your trip…

-Cheonjiyeon Waterfalls is not far from the Parksunshine Jeju, one would say this is a cool place to stay on the island because of this.
-The interior design of the hotel is modern while the rooms are quite cosy.
+The impressive Cheonjiyeon Waterfalls is not far from the modern and cosy Parksunshine Jeju.
 The beds are praised by its guests for being super comfortable, it is also matched with floor to ceiling glass windows.

 There is a small park nearby and a little convenience store for basic items you will indeed.
 Aside from that, there is an in-house restaurant and a cafe to keep your stomach satisfied and your energy ready for an adventure.